Black Fast (band)

 Black Fast was an American thrash metal band from St. Louis, Missouri.
 The band's original members were Aaron Akin on vocals and rhythm guitar, Ryan Thompson on bass, Trevor Johanson on lead guitar, and Ross Burnett on drums.
-They have released one EP, Black Fast EP, and one independently released and produced album, Starving Out The Light.
+They released one EP, Black Fast EP, and one independently released and produced album, Starving Out The Light.
 They signed with eOne Music in 2014 and released their second studio album, Terms of Surrender, the following year.
 In 2018, the band released their third studio album, Spectre of Ruin.

 History

 Guitarists Aaron Akin and Trevor Johanson first met at a gas station in Edwardsville, Illinois.
 Shortly after, Akin's friend, Ross Burnett, and Johanson's college classmate, Ryan Thompson, started playing together, and the band was formed in 2010.
 Both Johanson and Thompson graduated with music degrees in jazz guitar from Southern Illinois University in Edwardsville.

 In April 2011, they released their extended play Black Fast EP 2011.
 Two years later, their second release and their first full-length, 7-track album, Starving Out The Light, was independently released to Bandcamp, Google Play, iTunes, Spotify, and Amazon on August 16, 2013.
 The artwork on the album was done by Coby Ellison.
 The music was mixed and produced by Justin L. Fisher from SmithLee Productions and was mastered by Rob Schlette.

 It was announced in November 2014 that Black Fast had signed with the independent label eOne Music.
 Black Fast announced that its debut studio album with eOne Music produced by Erik Rutan would be released in the summer of 2015.
 That album, Terms of Surrender, was released on August 7, 2015.

 On July 13, 2018, Black Fast released its second studio album with eOne Music, Spectre of Ruin.
 It was also produced by Erik Rutan.